alainamstutz/MOCA-DAWA/MOCA.md

 - Which pair-wise comparisons to power for?
 - Multiplicity?

-## Sample size calculations and simulations
-### First, just as a comparison, a simple individual randomized trial for the same question
+## First, just as a comparison, a simple individual randomized trial for the same question

 ```r
 # Parameters